|Co-ordinator||Dr Glyn Jenkins|

 The project will enable students to undertake independent research work of their choice under the supervision of one or more members of staff.
 This is done in a research environment to encourage a critical approach to the collection, recording and evaluation of data.
 Students are expected to: -

-- highlight unanswered questions and areas of controversy in the research area and make suggestions for future
+? highlight unanswered questions and areas of controversy in the research area and make suggestions for future research

-- develop skills of scientific writing, and the presentation of illustrated verbal reports using the IT skills acquired
+? develop skills of scientific writing, and the presentation of illustrated verbal reports using the IT skills acquired during the course

 The level of contact between students and supervisors during project work will vary across the different disciplines in the Institute but all students are required to maintain regular contact with the supervisor.
 This is your responsibility.
 You should note that you are required to meet with the supervisor at least once every two weeks during the semesters to discuss progress.
 You may, of course, make an appointment to see your supervisor at any time.
 Students who fail to make regular contact with the Supervisor will be reported to the Co-ordinator of Teaching.
 Remember, your project supervisor is also your personal tutor with whom you should raise any issues of concern which may be affecting your work.

 There are three parts to the assessment of the project:

 (1) Student conduct (15% awarded by supervisor)